jdb/jdb.github.com/functional.rst

    Pi ~ 3.140128

 In your opinion, which style fits the job best?
-I would say the procedural style is a sequence of small operation, without much structure.
-The functional style better split the problem into simpler bits whose integration solve the problem .
+I would say the procedural style is a sequence of small operations, without much structure.
+The functional style better splits the problem into simpler bits whose integration solve the problem .

 Better performance through *lazyness*